 Using an SPDT – I recently did the three-way mod to a wah, and only had an SPDT (single row of lugs) on/off/on available.
 I did have a few on/on DPDT switches, but since I wanted the three different sounds, I decided to use the SPDT instead.
 To make this work, I tied one end of the three capacitors together, and soldered them to a wire.
 The other ends went to the three lugs on the switch, with the second wire coming from the center lug.
 The two wires then went into the two holes on the circuit board.

 Using an on/on switch – if you can’t find an on/off/on switch, you will only get two different sounds.
 You can still wire it the way I described above, but with the capacitor values described above, your only two choices will be the JH-1 and Bass settings.
 If you’d rather have the stock setting and another alternate sound, just wire up one side of the switch (0.056µF for bass, 0.01µF for JH-1) and leave the other one open.
+Note that this wiring method relies on the stock capacitor staying in place on the circuit board,

 The pic shows that wiring with an SPDT switch, but it’d work the same with a DPDT on/on, using the wiring style shown earlier.